Drumcree conflict: Before partition

 The Orange Order was founded in 1795 in the village of Loughgall, a few miles from Drumcree, after the Battle of the Diamond.
-Its first ever marches were held on 12 July 1796 in Portadown, Lurgan and Waringstown.
-The area is thus seen as the birthplace of Orangeism.
+Its first marches were held on 12 July 1796 in Portadown, Lurgan, and Waringstown.
+The area is thus regarded as the birthplace of Orangeism.

-In July 1795, the year the Order formed, a Reverend Devine had held a Battle of the Boyne commemoration sermon at Drumcree Church.
-In his History of Ireland Vol I (published in 1809), historian Francis Plowden described what followed this sermon:
+In July 1795, the year the Order formed, Reverend Devine delivered a Battle of the Boyne commemoration sermon at Drumcree Church.
+In History of Ireland Vol I (1809), Francis Plowden described what followed:

 [Reverend Devine] so worked up the minds of his audience, that upon retiring from service [...] they gave full scope to the anti-papistical zeal, with which he had inspired them; falling upon every Catholic they met, beating and bruising them without provocation or distinction, breaking the doors and windows of their houses, and actually murdering two unoffending Catholics in a bog.

-The first official Orange parade to and from Drumcree Church was in July 1807.
-Originally and traditionally it was to celebrate the Battle of the Boyne, but the Order now claims that it commemorates the Battle of the Somme during World War I. Each July, the Orangemen have marched from the town centre to Drumcree via Obins Street/Dungannon Road and returned along Garvaghy Road.
+The first official Orange parade to and from Drumcree Church took place in 1807.
+It originally commemorated the Battle of the Boyne, but the Order now states that it commemorates the Battle of the Somme.
+Each July, Orangemen march from the town centre to Drumcree via Obins Street and Dungannon Road, returning along Garvaghy Road.
 In the early 19th century, this area was mostly farmland.
 In 1835, Armagh magistrate William Hancock (a Protestant) wrote that "For some time past the peaceable inhabitants of the parish of Drumcree have been insulted and outraged by large bodies of Orangemen parading the highways, playing party tunes, firing shots and using the most opprobrious epithets they could invent".
-He added that the Orangemen go "a considerable distance out of their way" to pass a Catholic chapel on their march to Drumcree.
+He added that the Orangemen went "a considerable distance out of their way" to pass a Catholic chapel on their march to Drumcree.

 There was violence during the Drumcree parades in 1873, 1883, 1885, 1886, 1892, 1903, 1905, 1909, and 1917.

 After partition

-After the partition of Ireland in 1921, the Northern Ireland Government's policy tended to favour Protestant and unionist parades.
-From 1922 to 1950, almost 100 parades and meetings were banned under the Special Powers Act – nearly all were Irish nationalist or republican.
-Although violence died down during this period, there were clashes at the 1931 and 1950 Drumcree parades.
-The Public Order Act 1951 exempted "traditional" parades from having to ask police permission, but "non-traditional" parades could be banned or re-routed without appeal.
-Again, the legislation tended to benefit Protestant parades.
+After the partition of Ireland in 1921, Northern Ireland Government policy tended to favour Protestant and unionist parades.
+From 1922 to 1950, almost 100 parades and meetings were banned under the Special Powers Act, nearly all of them were Irish nationalist or republican.
+Although violence declined during this period, there were clashes at the 1931 and 1950 Drumcree parades.
+The Public Order Act 1951 exempted "traditional" parades from having to seek police permission, while "non-traditional" parades could be banned or re‑routed without appeal.
+The legislation again tended to benefit Protestant parades.

 In the 1960s, housing estates were built along Garvaghy Road.
-In 1969, Northern Ireland was plunged into a conflict known as the Troubles.
-Portadown underwent major population shifts; these new estates became almost wholly Catholic, while the rest of the town's estates became almost wholly Protestant.
-Many Orangemen joined the Northern Ireland security forces: the Royal Ulster Constabulary (RUC) and the British Army's Ulster Defence Regiment (UDR).
+In 1969, Northern Ireland entered the period known as the the Troubles.
+Portadown underwent major population shifts; the new estates became almost wholly Catholic, while the rest of the town's estates became almost wholly Protestant.
+Many Orangemen joined the Northern Ireland security forces, including the Royal Ulster Constabulary (RUC) and the Ulster Defence Regiment (UDR).